HandsOnDataViz/book/docs/HandsOnDataViz.md

 percentages change with very loose wording, and be precise about its meaning in your own work to avoid confusing other people.

+TODO above: DECIDE whether to mention that some sources refer to these concepts as absolute versus relative change
+<a href="https://dataschool.com/misrepresenting-data/relative-vs-absolute-change/" class="uri">https://dataschool.com/misrepresenting-data/relative-vs-absolute-change/</a>

 A final recommendation about using more precise language is to be cautious with words that suggest a *cause-and-effect relationship* in your data.
 In everyday conversation, there are many ways that we loosely